turketwh/syllabi/readme.md

-This respository contains the publicly availale syllabi for courses taught by William Turkett.
+This respository contains the publicly available syllabi for courses taught by William Turkett.

 ## Organized By Course